Giskard-AI/giskard/README.md

        !giskard worker start -d -k YOUR_KEY
     ```

-3. Finally upload your test suite to the giskard server using the following code:
+3. Finally upload your test suite to the giskard hub using the following code:
     ```python
-    key = "API_KEY"  # Find it in Settings in the Giskard server client = giskard.GiskardClient(
+    key = "API_KEY"  # Find it in Settings in the Giskard hub client = giskard.GiskardClient(
         url="http://localhost:19000", key=key  # URL of your Giskard instance
     )